core-wg/yang-cbor/draft-ietf-core-yang-library-latest.md

 # Security Considerations

-The YANG module defined in this memo is designed to be accessed via CORECONF
+The YANG module specified in this document defines a schema for data that is designed to be accessed via network management protocols such as NETCONF
-{{-comi}}, NETCONF {{RFC6241}} or RESTCONF {{RFC8040}}.
-Depending on the used protocol, the security considerations of some or all of those will apply.
+{{RFC6241}}, RESTCONF {{RFC8040}} or CORECONF {{-comi}}.
+The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH) {{RFC6242}}.
+The lowest RESTCONF layer is HTTPS, and the mandatory-to-implement secure transport is TLS {{RFC8446}}.
+The lowest CORECONF layer is CoAP {{RFC7252}} and the mandatory-to-implement security transport is any one of DTLS {{RFC6347}} and OSCORE {{RFC8613}}.

+The Network Configuration Access Control Model (NACM) {{RFC8341}} provides the means to restrict access for particular NETCONF or RESTCONF users to a preconfigured subset of all available NETCONF or RESTCONF protocol operations and content.

 Some of the readable data nodes in this YANG module may be considered sensitive or vulnerable in some network environments.
-It is thus important to control read access to these data nodes.
+It is thus important to control read access (e.g., via get, get-config, or notification) to these data nodes.

 Specifically, the 'module' list may help an attacker to identify the server capabilities and server implementations with known bugs.
 Server vulnerabilities